 Some meetings organised by the College attended by members may be recorded.
 Recording of meetings is carried out as a backup for minuting purposes.
 The minutes are the official record of the meeting and as such the recording is deleted immediately after the minutes relating to the recording have been approved.
 If inappropriate behaviour is captured in a meeting recording, that recording may be retained by the College.

 As a membership organisation the processing of members personal data is required in order for us to pursue our legitimate interests.

-Under the Data Protection Act 1998, and incoming General Data Protection Regulation (GDPR) you have rights as an individual which you can exercise in relation to the information we hold about you.
+Under the Data Protection Act 2018 and General Data Protection Regulation (GDPR), you have rights as an individual which you can exercise in relation to the information we hold about you.